HighCapable/YukiReflection/docs-source/src/en/config/api-example.md

 > The basic configuration method of `YukiReflection` is introduced here.

-`YukiReflection` can be used directly without some complex configuration, and does not conflict with `Java`'s native Reflection API.
+`YukiReflection` can be used directly without some complex configuration, and does not conflict with Java's native Reflection API.

 You can configure some functions of `YukiReflection` before using it.